Daniel-KM/Omeka-S-module-OaiPmhHarvester/README.md

--OAI-PMH Harvester (plugin for Omeka)
+OAI-PMH Harvester (plugin for Omeka)
 ====================================

 > __New versions of this module and support for Omeka S version 3.0 and above